myspc-development/art-test/docs/org-dashboard-widget-visibility.md

 - `ap_dashboard_widget_visibility_rules` – register additional widgets or custom visibility logic.
 - `ap_dashboard_empty_help_url` – supply help links when no widgets remain after filtering.

 Methods like `filter_visible_widgets()` also accept a user object allowing unit tests and plugins to evaluate visibility for arbitrary accounts.
+If the argument is not a valid `WP_User`, widgets remain unfiltered.

 When customizing layouts ensure each role has at least one widget to avoid an empty dashboard.
 If additional widgets are needed for viewers, consider lightweight notices or activity feeds.